 The easiest short rib recipe ever!
-This Instant Pot red wine braised short ribs recipe is goof-proof, fall-off-the-bone delicious, and tastes like you’ve been slaving over the stove for hours.
+This Instant Pot red wine braised short ribs recipe is goof-proof, fall-off-the-bone delicious, rich in flavor and tastes like you’ve been cooking for hours.

 Happy Valentine’s Day!

 Do you partake?
 Truthfully, I’ve never been over the moon about it, regardless of my relationship status, but I will say I can always get on board with a romantic meal for two.

 Enter: Instant Pot Red Wine Braised Short Ribs with roasted garlic mashed potatoes.

 Because my Paleo Instant Pot Short Ribs were such a hit, I figured I would re-visit the concept by stepping up the sexy factor a couple thousand degrees by using red wine.

 For me, beef and wine are a match made in heaven, and the way I see it, this makes for the ultimate date night in.
 It’s actually very simple!

 …Yet very snazzy, indeed!

 The short ribs are braised in red wine with mushrooms, onion, and herbs, making them ultra flavorful.
 Cooking the ribs in the Instant Pot yields a miraculously tender result – the meat is fall-off-the-bone delicious!

 I paired the red wine braised short ribs with Caramelized Onion & Roasted Garlic Buttermilk Mashed Potatoes.